 Optimisation regarding Java

 Optimisation is ‘the act of making the best or most effective use of a situation or resource'.
 Optimisation in Java focuses on goals within the source code that we can optimise [REFERENCE].
-This research focuses on changing Java code and Projects that can be used to improve an applications’ execution time and reduce an application’s requirement of energy needed to run.
+This research focuses on changing Java code and Java Projects that can be used to improve an application’s execution time and reduce an application’s requirement for the energy it needs to run.